Banks grant 45,000 mortgage payment breaks due to Covid-19 crisis

 The heads of the State’s five banks agreed in mid-March to provide three-month long payment breaks to homeowners and businesses affected by Covid-19.

-AIB chief executive Colin Hunt said in an interview with the Sunday Times Irish edition that it is “inevitable” that customers will need payment breaks beyond the current three-month period.
-He said the bank has agreed 25,000 breaks to customers to date.
+AIB chief executive Colin Hunt said in an interview with the Sunday Times Irish edition that it was “inevitable” that customers would need payment breaks beyond the current three-month period.
+He said the bank had agreed 25,000 breaks for customers to date.